Arsh1213/getting_started_with_javascript/Chapters/2_programming101.md

   - The calls are moderated by the browser engine, which acts as a mediator between the high and low levels of abstraction.

-  - When the system calls are _invoked_, they ask the operating system (the very low level C and assembly code) to translate the high level data and instructions to machine code - something that the processor understands.
+  - When the system calls are invoked, they ask the operating system (the very low level C and assembly code) to translate the high level data and instructions to machine code - something that the processor understands.
        * At this level, assembly instructions are specific to the processor type